-- Funds typically process within 24 hours and are wired directly to the senior living community. - The loan isn't contingent on collateral, like a home or car, so the approval process is quick. - Many senior living providers cover interest payments. - Most lenders allow up to six applicants to split the loan, so it is a good option for families.
+- Funds typically process within 24 hours and can be wired directly to the senior living community. - The loan isn't contingent on collateral, like a home or car, so the approval process is usually quick. - Most lenders allow up to six applicants to split the loan, so it is a good option for families.